Menu

 Therefore, in commercial areas, industrial air washers with larger dimensions and power are used.
 Some industrial air washer applications are in industrial sheds, greenhouses, exhibitions, warehouses, universities, department stores, sports halls, etc.

-The mechanism and operation of home air washer devices are similar to industrial models.
-The only different factor is the domestic and commercial airwashers dimensions.
+The mechanism and operation of home air washer devices are similar to those of industrial models.
+The only different factor is the dimensions of the domestic and commercial airwashers.
 Home air washers are smaller than industrial models, called apartment or home air washers.
 These devices are produced in horizontal, vertical, and front-blowing models.

-Of course, air washers need to implement the internal air return channel and use the return air from the indoor environment to provide warm air in the cold months of the year (unlike their summer performance, which must be with 100% fresh air).
-Because otherwise, their hot water coil should be calculated and implemented many times stronger so that it can fully warm and direct one hundred percent of the cold air in the environment in the winter season.
+Of course, air washers need to implement an internal air return channel and use the return air from the indoor environment to provide warm air in the cold months of the year (unlike their summer performance, which must use 100% fresh air).
+Otherwise, their hot water coil should be calculated and implemented many times stronger so that it can fully warm and direct one hundred percent of the cold air in the environment in winter.

 Types of Air Washers in Terms of Application

-In terms of application, there are three main types of air washers:
+In terms of application, there are three main types of air washers.
+Standing, ceiling, and rooftop air washers.

 Standing Air Washer